michaeldawson/website/src/markdown-pages/alignment.md

 ![image](/rails.png)

-In the end, my real progress began when I realised that I needed more than what Moderation could offer me.
+In the end, my real progress began when I realised that I needed more than what Mother-Moderation could offer me.
 And that's when I began to form my own principles of _Alignment_, which went on to become the starting point for the [Impulse App](https://impulse.training).
 These concepts are intended for people who are struggling with "loop-hole" patterns of some kind, whether chemical, behavioural, or otherwise.

 So, what is this concept of Alignment?
 I like to picture it as a set of rails, like the ones that a train can run on.

 Firstly, I needed to recognise the things that were not serving my goals and my happiness, and then make a pledge to remove them from my life.
 I call this my list of _"Guidelines"_, and I think of it as the rail to the _left_.

-Secondly, I needed to be prepared for those Impulse moments in which those old patterns are triggered, and my brain just really wants to jump into that familiar action.
+Secondly, I needed to be prepared for those Impulse moments in which those old familiar patterns are triggered, and my brain just really wants to jump into that old familiar action.
 I needed a list of _"Tactics"_ for these moments, and I think of it as the rail to the _right_.

 Finally, I needed to identify: what things are especially beneficial for me?
-What things are the things that can lift me up, boost my defences, and that I will generally just enjoy doing?
+What are the things that can lift me up, boost my defences, and that I will generally just enjoy doing?
 I call this third list my _"Boosters"_, and I think of it as the special _"[power-rail](https://en.wikipedia.org/wiki/Third_rail)"_ running alongside the other two.

 So let's explore these three concepts in a bit more detail.